jamiehenzy/Genome_analysis_Explore/Get_comfy_with_R.md

 ```
 tar -xzvf week5_semester.tar.gz
 ```
 You can now open R and load in the R_Day_1_Lesson.R file.
-This is the script that we will work out of for the rest of the week.
 You can see it contains many commented sections that begin with a `#`.
 This allows you to add comments to your code, explaining what you are doing for each line of code.
 Commenting code is very important!
 It explains to someone else what your code does, and can even be useful when you revisit your own code after a few weeks/months/years.
 Be nice to your future self, comment your code.

 The next section contains the commented out code and the script that is run in R in a format that is more easily readable on a website.

-## Lesson 1: Orientation to R
+## Orientation to R

 R can be used for basic arithmetic: